Barclay Mowlem: History

 Barclay Bros was established in 1957 in Brisbane by brothers Don and Ian Barclay.
-The company grew to become one of the largest construction firms in Queensland.
+The company grew to become one of the largest construction firms in Queensland, Australia.
 In 1958, it expanded internationally by securing a contract to construct a hospital in Madang, Papua New Guinea.
 In 1971, British construction firm John Mowlem & Co. acquired a 40% stake in the company, later increasing its ownership to 100%.
 Barclay Bros subsequently expanded its operations across all mainland Australian states, with the exception of South Australia, as well as into Asia.

 In 1985, Barclay Bros merged with Roberts Construction, resulting in the formation of one of the top five construction companies in Australia.
 The company was rebranded as Barclay Mowlem in 1988.

 In December 2005, Barclay Mowlem became part of the acquisition of its parent company, Mowlem, by Carillion.
 As Carillion did not maintain any other operations in Australia, it offered Barclay Mowlem for sale.
 The business was acquired by Laing O'Rourke in July 2006, after which the Barclay Mowlem brand was retired.